pyxxelz/Repo_Third/README.md

-# Repo_Third
+# Repo_Testing

-This tests the full functionality of repos
+This test is meant to use, reuse, and ensure understanding of the github process/features.